noahcg/toybox/README.md

 ### What is this?

-This project was started so I could keep track of the books I've read.
+This project was started so I could keep track of the toys my nephew has.
 I decided I would rather build my own app for storing my list instead of looking for a pre-built product.

 ### How was it built?